 Scholars affiliated with other academic or research institutions may apply for unpaid residencies with the Abbasi Program in Islamic Studies.
 Visiting scholars pursue their research projects at Stanford, engage with affiliated faculty, and participate in Abbasi Program events and intellectual life at Stanford.
 Visitors may be in residence for up to one academic year.

-- A source of financial support from outside Stanford University; appointment as a Visiting Scholar does not include any Stanford salary.
+Additionally, a doctoral degree or recognized research-related expertise in your field and a source of financial support from outside Stanford University (as appointment as a Visiting Scholar does not include any Stanford salary) is also required.

 - Title and Stanford affiliation as “Visiting Scholar”